-- 14. NATS submitted an initial Statement of Need (SoN) on 21 September 2017.
-An Assessment Meeting was held on 25 May 2018 at which NATS outlined the following drivers for the ACP: - Reduce reliance on ground-based DVOR navigation aids, in line with agreed UK and international policies. - Undertake administrative changes to route names and descriptions as part of ongoing maintenance of the UK AIP. - 15.
+- 14. NATS submitted an initial Statement of Need (SoN) on 10 October 2018.
+Version 2, which clarified some of the additional administrative changes, was submitted on 2 January 2019.
+An Assessment Meeting was held on 21 December 2018 at which NATS outlined the following drivers for the ACP: - Reduce reliance on ground-based DVOR navigation aids, in line with agreed UK and international policies. - Undertake administrative changes to route names and descriptions as part of ongoing maintenance of the UK AIP. - 15.
 The CAA determined that the proposal was in scope of the ACP process and assessed the proposal as Level 2C based on the following criteria; no changes below 7000ft; no new Controlled Airspace and no changes to aircraft tracks over the ground. - 16.
 The Minutes of the Assessment Meeting together with a copy of the slide presentation and detail of provisional scaling were published on the CAA Website.